 The validity of approvals from Möbelfakta applies provided that the product meets the applicable requirements and license conditions.
-When Möbelfakta Sverige AB changes the Requirements Specification for Möbelfakta, the Licensee is obliged to adapt the declared product within the transitional period announced in the requirements specification, in order for the certificate to be valid.
+When Möbelfakta Sverige AB changes the Requirement application for Möbelfakta, the Licensee is obliged to adapt the declared product within the transitional period and objected in the requirements specification, in order for the certificate to be valid.
 All approved products are published on www.mobelfakta.se.